Julian-Wyatt/Attractor/README.md

 ### Random Check Event Method

-This only happens once when the run method switches from Perlin noise to attracting functions and when the random colour check box is ticked (hence the name of the function).
+This only happens once when the run method switches from Perlin noise to attracting functions and when the random colour checkbox is ticked (hence the name of the function).
 The function uses a for loop to cycle through each particle and randomly generates an RGB value for the particle.
-Then finally sets the runOnce variable to true to stop trying to rerandomise the colour on the next frame.
+Then finally sets the runOnce variable to true to stop trying to re-randomise the colour on the next frame.
 ```javascript
         // When checked randomise colour with each click
         for (let i = 0; i < this.total; i++) {